use-ink/ink/integration-tests/upgradeable-contracts/README.md

 However, there are certain nuances associated with using `delegate_call`.

 First of all, as demonstrated in the example, if the delegated code intends to mutate the caller's storage, a developer needs to be mindful.
-If the delegated code modifies layoutful storage (i.e. it contains at least non-`Lazy`, non-`Mapping` field), the `.set_tail_call(true)` flag of `CallFlags` needs to be specified and the storage layouts must match.
+If the delegated code modifies layout-full storage (i.e. it contains at least non-`Lazy`, non-`Mapping` field), the `.set_tail_call(true)` flag of `CallFlags` needs to be specified and the storage layouts must match.
-This is due to the way ink! execution call stack is operated (see [StackExchange Answer](https://substrate.stackexchange.com/a/3352/3098) for more explanation).
+This is due to the way ink! execution call stack is operated (see [Stack Exchange Answer](https://substrate.stackexchange.com/a/3352/3098) for more explanation).

 If the delegated code only modifies `Lazy` or `Mapping` field, the keys must be identical and `.set_tail_call(true)` is optional.
 This is because `Lazy` and `Mapping` interact with the storage directly instead of loading and flushing storage states.